-6.2 Other Uses
+6.2 Other Uses Tourism/Recreation/Leisure

-Tourism/Recreation/Leisure

 The aquaculture sites are not located an area of high Tourism/Recreation/Leisure activity.
-The proposed aquaculture licences, would not be expected to significantly negatively impact on the scenic landscape.
+The proposed aquaculture licences, would not be expected to significantly impact on the scenic landscape, recreational boat traffic or leisure activities within the Bay.